stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 ### Determining if a source is peer reviewed

-For novice researchers, distinguishing between [](#peer-review) and other kinds of sources can be challenging.
+For novice researchers, distinguishing peer-reviewed sources from other published information can be challenging.
 However, there are a number of things you can do to ensure that you are using peer-reviewed information.
 Many periodical databases, such as [JSTOR](http://dartmouth.idm.oclc.org/login?url=http://www.jstor.org/),